kentaasvang/boa/README.md

 ### Contributing
-Contributions are very welcome.
-Preferably you'll create and issue beforehand, but you can just submit PR's aswell.
-Every contribution will be credited in this README
+All contributions are very welcome, we are all here to learn.
+You can: try to install and run the project, write issues or report bugs, problems or just general criticism.
+Any feedback is also welcome!
+As well as requests or suggestions for improvements.
+You can also tackle some of the issues that are already registered and submit pull requests.
+All contributions no matter how small will be credited